• Skip to primary navigation

 To understand this, you have to consider that All Stars was filmed exactly a year ago – less than four months after Katya’s season ended with her as the clear fan favorite despite being eliminated in 5th place.

-Despite all of these girls working non-stop, that means many of them hadn’t yet met Katya before filming aside from at the S7 finale.
+Despite all of these girls working non-stop, that means many of them hadn’t yet met Katya before filming aside from at the Season 7 finale.
 Or, if they had met her prior to her stint on the show, she might not have stuck out from the crowd of other local queens.
-Yet, the rest of the cast are acutely aware of just how off-the-charts popular she is.
-Witness how many of them mention her in this behind-the-scenes video of the cast prior to meeting the other contestants.

-Katya’s performance here doesn’t really bear out the other girls’ fear and fascination.
 She enters speaking Russian, delivers a few savage reads, but is just okay in the talent show and winds up safe.
 It’s nearly a carbon copy of her debut in Season 7.
-Hopefully her increased confidence means she has more than this glacial long-slow-splits stuff planned as the season ratchets up, as her occasional tentativeness is the reason behind her early departure the last go round.
+Hopefully her increased confidence means she has more than this glacial “long, slow splits” stuff planned as the season ratchets up.
+Her occasional tentativeness is the reason behind her early departure the last go-round.
 She has to play it more fast and loose like she does in her interviews and web shows.

-However, what’s really telling (and, for me, cements her ranking) is another bonus clip – her workroom walkthrough with RuPaul.
+However, what’s really telling (and, for me, cements Katya’s ranking) is another bonus clip – her workroom walkthrough with RuPaul.
 Sure, Katya being fresh in RuPaul’s mind explains Ru’s familiarity with Katya’ media empire, but witness how quick the repartee is between the two of them.
 It’s so fast it almost seems scripted.
 Not many queens can keep up with Ru at that speed, nor can many dish out so many lines for her to respond to.
 It really feels like a conversation between two equals.
 Behold:

 blah